minjikimlab/miajet/README.md

 # MIA-Jet: Multiscale Identification Algorithm for Chromatin Jets
 ![Latest tag](https://img.shields.io/github/v/tag/sion23/miajet?sort=semver)

-# TODO

-1. Recommended window sizes across resolution
-2. Make a figure that showcases all the parameters
-3. Is it even possibel to specify some of these parameters?
-Like filter

 ## Release notes
 * Major changes to the program with v1.1.x.